All Episodes

 And I'm not going to be where you think I'm going to be this weekend.

-So f so the money isn't going to be.
+So the money isn't going to be.

-I mean where you usually are on the weekend.
+You mean where you usually are on the weekend.

-Coyote Ugly.
+Coyote ugly.

 Oh, where are you going next weekend?